UKPLab/emnlp2015-dim4auc/README.md

 ## Howto
   * to obtain the annotated dataset, please contact eckle-kohler@ukp.informatik.tu-darmstadt.de or the primary contact of the argumentation mining group at [UKP](https://www.ukp.tu-darmstadt.de/ukp-home/), see https://www.ukp.tu-darmstadt.de/research/research-areas/argumentation-mining
   * you have to modify the paths to corpus data and results data according to your system and environment
-  * Please note that the Maven project includes a dependency to the TreeTagger model.
-You should obtain the TreeTagger model and binaries to run the extraction pipelines.
+  * Please note that the Maven project (`pom.xml`) includes a dependency to the TreeTagger model which is used in the `explore` package which performs the extraction of data-driven features.
+You should either obtain the TreeTagger model and binaries (if you want to run the extraction pipelines) or remove the `explore` package, as well as the dependencies to the TreeTagger in `pom.xml` (to only run the classification experiments).